-It seemed that everyone I talked to this week – clients, friends, family – was experiencing a touch of overwhelm.
+It seemed that everyone I talked to this week – clients, friends, family – was experiencing a touch of overwhelming.
 They had a big goal or project, and it cast a shadow over them that felt dark and ominous.
-My shadow (actually, my dream!) is the book I have in my head that is feeling called to be on paper… and thinking of that shadow as an elephant has me fearing the beast is going to sit right down and squash the life out of me!
+My shadow (actually, my dream!) is the book I have in my head that are feeling called to be on paper… and thinking of that shadow as an elephant has me fearing the beast is going to sit right down and squash the life out of me!

 Since so many people were in the same boat, I appreciated the reminder that eating an elephant can only be done one way: one bite at a time.
 Trying to gulp it down in one sitting is asking for severe indigestion.

 We know intellectually that the best way to accomplish something big is to approach it in smaller pieces.

 So why do we run into trouble?
 Why are we weighed down by the shadow, rather than buoyed by the dream?

 Most likely, we have some fear.
 We have some beliefs about that humongous elephant, and we’re by turns motivated and deflated by the sight of it.

 The first thing to do is reflect on your relationship with the elephant.
 Is it YOUR elephant, i.e. is it YOUR goal?
 Are you working on what you think you “should” be doing, or setting a goal to make others happy?
 If it’s not your elephant, decide how much power you want to give it.
 What do you have a choice about?
 Can you decide to release attachment to the goal, knowing you have bigger fish – umm, elephants – to fry?